FuelLabs/fuel-specs/specs/protocol/abi.md

 ]
 ```

-This is a function called `entry_one` that takes one `u64` argument and has no returns.
+This is a function called `entry_one` that takes one `u64` argument and does not return a value.

-This JSON should be both human-readable and parsable by the tooling around the FuelVM and the Sway programming language.
+This JSON should be both human-readable and parsable by the tooling around the Fuel VM and the Sway programming language.
 There is a detailed specification for the binary encoding backing this readable descriptor.
 The section below specifies the encoding for the function being selected to be executed and each of the argument types.

 ### Receipt

-Upon execution of ABI calls, i.e scripts being executed, a JSON representing a list of receipts will be returned to the caller.
-Below is the JSON specification of the many receipt types.
+Upon execution of ABI calls, i.e scripts being executed, a JSON object representing a list of receipts will be returned to the caller.
+Below is the JSON specification of the possible receipt types.
 The root will be `receipts_root` which will include an array of `receipts`.

 ```json
 {